atmasphere/mc-coal/docs/source/oauth2.rst

   :json string client_id: The client id.
 If not correct, a :http:statuscode:`400` ``invalid_client_id`` response will result.
   :json string_array redirect_uris: The new client redirect URIs.
   :json string client_secret: The client secret.
 If this value does not match the current client secret, a :http:statuscode:`400` ``invalid_request`` response will result.
-  :json string scope: *Optional* A space separated list of scope values.
+  :json string scope: (*optional*) A space separated list of scope values.
 If there are new values that are not part of the current scope, a :http:statuscode:`400` ``invalid_request`` response will result.
 Note that this means a client can remove scope values, but can never add them.
 If not present, the client scope will be unmodified.
-  :json string client_name: *Optional* The new human-readable name of the client.
+  :json string client_name: (*optional*) The new human-readable name of the client.
 If not present, the client name will be set to ``null``.
-  :json string client_uri: *Optional* The new URL of the homepage of the client.
+  :json string client_uri: (*optional*) The new URL of the homepage of the client.
 If not present, the homepage URL will be set to ``null``.
-  :json string logo_uri: *Optional* The new URL that references a logo for the client.
+  :json string logo_uri: (*optional*) The new URL that references a logo for the client.
 If not present, the logo URL will be set to ``null``.

   :status 200 OK: Successfully updated the client configuration.
 The ``application/json`` response body will be an object with the new :ref:`client configuration <client_configuration>` as top-level members.
 Some of these values, including the ``client_secret``, ``client_secret_expires_at``, and ``registration_access_token``, may be different from those in the initial :http:post:`/oauth/register` response.
 If there is a new client secret and/or registration access token in the response, the client must immediately discard its previous client secret and/or registration access token.
 The value of the ``client_id`` will not change from the initial :http:post:`/oauth/register` response.